The convolutional neural networks for analysing the micro-cavity array multi-mode quantum frequency comb spectrum features

-\section{Feasibility and accuracy analysis}
+\textbf{4.
+Feasibility and accuracy analysis}\\

-In order to illustrate the feasibility and superiority of our model, the whole integration theory is simulated now.
-First of all, we should make it clear that machine learning is used to extract and classify the transmission spectrum characteristics of optical frequency combs in microcavity, so we need to use training data to train the neuron parameters.
-The training data is the intensity of each mode of the output optical frequency comb spectrum, and the comb spectrum with different characteristics is obtained through different micro-ring structure parameters.
-These data are input into the neural network, hoping to train a neural network that can distinguish different micro-ring structure parameters.
-In section~\ref{sec:4-2}, we know that the characteristics of transmission spectrum change with the change of micro-ring structural parameters, so we use formula~(\ref{eq:4-1}) to simulate and get the output spectra under different micro-ring structural parameters, so as to get our training data and test data.
-The initial parameters are $d_2=0.004$, $k=1$, $g_3=1$, $\varepsilon _p=4.2\sqrt{2}$, so that the evolution of the light field in the microcavity takes the same time, and different spectra can be obtained by continuously changing the structural parameters of the micro-ring.
-We adjust the size of $d_2$ from 0.002 to 0.006, with the size interval of 0.0004, and get 10 groups of optical frequency comb spectrum data.
-The corresponding light intensity of each mode is represented by $\mathrm{dB}$, and these ten data are labeled as 0 to 9, thus distinguishing different $d_2$ and taking these ten data as one.
-The intensity of the initial state of the microcavity in different modes is randomly taken as a minimal complex number, as shown in Figure~\ref{fig:4-6}.
-As a result, the initial small change of the spectrum will lead to a slight difference in the spectrum, but the overall spectrum characteristics are basically similar.
-By increasing the number of spectrum simulations, different samples can be obtained.
-A similar method is also applied to the parameter $g_3$.
-By adjusting the size of $g_3$ from 1 to 1.5 with the size interval of 0.05, 10 groups of optical frequency comb spectrum data are obtained, and the same type of data samples are obtained by simulating the spectrum for different times.
+In order to illustrate the feasibility and superiority of our theoretical model, we furthermore make the following simulation calculation.
+First of all, machine learning can be used to extract and classify the quantum OFCs spectrum characteristics of micro-ring array; we use training data to train neuron parameters.
+In the second section, the quantum OFCs spectrum characteristics change with the micro-ring structural parameters.
+The initial parameters: $d_{2}=0.004$, $k=1$, $g_{3}=1$, $\varepsilon_{p}=4.2\sqrt{2}$.
+The evolution of the light field in the micro-ring takes the same time, and different spectra and intensities of different light modes in the spectrum can be obtained by continuously changing the structural parameters of the micro-ring.
+We adjust the size of $d_{2}$ from $0.002$ to $0.006$, with the size interval of $0.0004$, and get $10$ groups of quantum OFCs spectrum data.
+The corresponding light intensity of each mode can be represented by $\mathrm{dB}$, and the $10$ data are labeled from $0$ to $9$ so as to distinguish different $d_{2}$.
+The initial value of $a_{l}$ is taken as a random small quantity in complex form, which represents the noise term.
+We set a random phase distribution value between $-\pi$ and $\pi$, and then use the random phase to calculate the noise power spectrum.
+We set different cycle times and obtain the different samples, as shown in Figure 6.
+We can observe the frequency spectrum very clearly at any time.
+As a result, the spectrum has a slightly different character when there are a small amount of changes in the initial spectrum, but the overall spectrum features are basically similar.
+The different samples can be obtained by increasing the number of spectrum simulations.
+By adjusting the size of $g_{3}$ from $1$ to $1.5$ with the size interval of $0.05$, we obtain $10$ groups of quantum OFCs spectrum data, and by simulating the spectrum for different times, we furthermore obtain the same type of data samples.